 Be aware that mosquito-borne diseases exist in Costa Rica.
 To reduce your risk of insect bites, wear long sleeves and pants to cover more skin, especially during the rainy season when there are more mosquitoes.
 Stay in air-conditioned or screened rooms and use bed nets if your sleeping arrangements are exposed to the outdoors.

 Manuel Antonio Costa Rica – El Faro Hotel

 The Costa Rican healthcare system is rated highly on an international scale, and the country’s citizens enjoy the health and life expectancy equal to that of more developed nations.
 This is due to universal health insurance and excellent public and private hospitals.
 Costa Rica is a popular destination for medical tourism because of the low costs of services, bilingual medical personnel, and high medical reputation.

 With minor problems, the best place to start is a local pharmacy.
-Pharmacists in Costa Rica receive a high level of medical training, which enables them to prescribe medicines for most common symptoms and ailments.
+Pharmacists in Costa Rica receive a high level of medical training, which enables them to prescribe medicines for the most common symptoms and ailments.
 Still, make sure to purchase travel insurance for your trip.
 Luckily I did, and unlucky, I had to use it.
-If your are asking yourself is travel insurance is worth it, read my story here.
+If you are asking yourself is travel insurance is worth it, read my story here.